-one previous which to Atlantic City in my new capacity.
-I expected across that the visit, refreshing winds have blown across the beardenline.
-So, on my return to Atlantic City, I welcome the opportunity to meet with you and addition myself to a different aspect of our national consense.
+On a previous which to Atlandic City in my new capacity.
+I approved and views that resulted in considerable controversy.
+Since that This visit, refreshing winds have blown across the beendralker.
+So, on my return to Atlantic City, L welcome the ephortunity to meet with you and address myself to a different aspect of our national comerces.